bryanwweber/bryanwweber.github.io/_posts/2014-01-08-installing-cantera-on-ubuntu-12.04.3-from-scratch-source-with-Intel-compilers.md

 Once the Intel compilers are installed, it is very important to add them to your PATH environment variable.
 Intel helpfully provides a script to set all of the relevent variables at once.
 You can source this script from your login script to allow easy access to the compilers.
-On our server, this meant adding `source /opt/intel/bin/compilervars.sh intel64` to the `.bashrc` file.
+On our server, this meant adding `source /opt/intel/bin/compilervars.sh intel64` to the `~/.profile` file.
+On a desktop install, the better place to add this is in the `~/.bashrc` file

 ## Install Dependencies {#InstallDependencies}